mickymacirl/CI-P4-ICSB/TESTING.md

 Expected:

-An email is recieved with a link to sign up, upon clicking the link, registration is successful
+The user is directed back to login screen to login after entering suitable username and password, registration is successful

 Actual:

-An email is recieved with a link to sign up, upon clicking the link, registration is successful
+The user is directed back to login screen to login after entering suitable username and password, registration was successful
 <hr>

 Description: